Last updated 4 August 2019

 We may deduct our reasonable recovery costs, including any litigation costs and expenses to recover outstanding arrears.

-Note: A loan customer "defaults" when they fail to make the full amount of four repayments if they have a cash loan and two repayments in they have a vehicle finance loan.
+Note: A loan customer "defaults" when they fail to make the full amount of four repayments if they have a cash loan and three repayments if they have a vehicle finance loan.

 Note: The Zopa Safeguard Trust was established to provide protection to non-lending business investors should a loan customer fail to repay their loan.
 It covers loans taken out before 1 December 2017.